-This year, I chose to buy the Bear In Sheep’s Clothing Advent Calendar.
+This year, I chose to buy the Bear In Sheep’s Clothing December Mini Skein Calendar.
 My friend Nicola (@KnitCola) has graciously allowed me to use her photos in this post.
 They’re linked to her Instagram, which you should check out for more woolly beauty.

-The calendar included 24 20-gram mini skeins in a decidedly un-Christmassy fade.
+The calendar included 24 20-gram mini skeins in a fade.
 This will result in a hand knit accessory worn year-round and adored.

 The 24 natural paper parcels arrived stamped with the Bear logo and a natural just or burlap string to hang the parcels up.
 Here it is on my living room wall.

 An Post has major delays this month, which meant my calendar was held up in a depot for a week.
-I adapted and now my plan is to open my full skein on Christmas Day then start my Advent Calendar on December 26th.
-It will be a fun way to enjoy the calm after the pre-Christmas storm.
-Besides, I am focusing most of my time, energy, and attention on my Kickstarter this month so the calendar will be a nice reward during the home stretch of my campaign.
+I adapted and now my plan is to open my full skein on New Year’s Eve then start my Calendar on New Year’s Day.
+It will be a fun way to enjoy the calm after the Kickstarter storm since I am focusing most of my time, energy, and attention on my Kickstarter this month.
+The calendar will be a nice reward during the home stretch of my campaign.

 And Nicola put hers in a basket.